Ramyx947/free-genai-bootcamp-2025/vocab-importer/README.md

 # Vocab Importer

 An internal tool to help manage vocabulary for a language learning app.
-This app uses FastHTML and OpenAI's API to let you:
+This app uses FastAPI and OpenAI's API to let you:

 - **Generate Vocabulary:** Create word groups using OpenAI's ChatCompletion API with the `gpt-4o-mini` model.
 - **Import Vocabulary:** Upload a JSON file to add new words.